shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 When a creature uses its movement to move out of melee range of another hostile creature, the hostile creature may use its reaction to make a melee weapon attack against the moving creature.
 This reaction may only be taken against a creature that has made an attack against the reacting creature within the last 2 rounds, or against a creature that the reacting creature has made an attack against within the last 2 rounds, or if the reacting creature has not made any melee attacks nor been the target of any melee attacks for the last 2 rounds.
 The reacting creature must also be conscious and not prone.

+When a creature fumbles an attack roll within your melee range, you can use your reaction to make a melee weapon attack against the fumbling creature.
+You must be conscious and not prone.

 ## Initiative

 Any player can declare they’re rolling for initiative at any time, in addition to the dm.